Atlassian to cut roughly 10% jobs in pivot to AI

 "Software companies such as Atlassian have an opportunity to make their business more efficient by adopting AI tools, especially within their product development.
 By reorganizing that way they can reduce the resources necessary to deliver their current business and grow more profitably," said D.A.
 Davidson analyst Gil Luria.

-The company said that Rajeev Rajan will step down from the role of chief technology officer, effective March 31, after almost four years with the company.
+The company said Rajeev Rajan will step down as chief technology officer, effective March 31.